-- 18.1 Participating schools must ensure that their spectators from their schools attending the competition(s) are aligned to Aspiration 5 (Refer to Annex A) and cooperate with the officials. - 18.2 Schools sending supporters to the competition shall ensure that their students are in proper school attire and that there are sufficient teachers present to be responsible for their management and well-being. - 18.3 Spectators may not be allowed to enter the competition venue if they fail to comply with the venue's SOP. - 18.4 All spectators should remain within their stipulated area throughout the competition and are not allowed to interfere with competition proceedings. - 18.5 In the event of disruptive or unsportsmanlike behaviour, the NSGOC or its representatives may at their discretion, stop the disturbance and evict the spectators from the competition venue.
+- 18.2 Schools sending spectators to the competition shall ensure that their students are in proper school attire and that there are sufficient teachers present to be responsible for their management and well-being. - 18.3 Spectators may not be allowed to enter the competition venue if they fail to comply with the venue's SOP. - 18.4 All spectators should remain within their stipulated area throughout the competition and are not allowed to interfere with competition proceedings. - 18.5 In the event of disruptive or unsportsmanlike behaviour, the NSGOC or its representatives may at their discretion, stop the disturbance and evict the spectators from the competition venue.